Machined Stainless Steel Safety Razor Grades and Other Metals

 • Often times grades 316 and 316L are dual certified i.e. the material qualifies as both grades, however, technically the “L” refers to the “Low” Carbon variation.

 • 316L will finish to a higher polish with more work than other stainless due to the addition of molybdenum.
-Polishing and finishing will be discussed further in an upcoming blog, but to touch on the subject, polishing to a high polish has 4 benefits: 1) Further enhances corrosion resistance in the material 2) Easier to keep the surface clean 3) Aesthetics 4) Less friction on the surface(skin).
+Polishing and finishing in depth here, but to touch on the subject, polishing to a high polish has 4 benefits: 1) Further enhances corrosion resistance in the material 2) Easier to keep the surface clean 3) Aesthetics 4) Less friction on the surface(skin).

 Longer 316L chips: